 - You can prove that deportation would create exceptional and extreme unusual hardship to a member of your family (spouse, child, parents) who is a U.S citizen.

 - You have no convictions for any of the specific criminal offenses that would make you eligible for deportation, and ineligible for relief from removal.

 If you believe you may be eligible for cancellation of removal, schedule a consultation with an immigration attorney.

 Ask Henry Lim

 Do you have a question for Henry Lim?
-During nearly 20 years of practicing law, he has helped more than 10,000 families with their immigration issues.
+During over 20 years of practicing law, he has helped more than 10,000 families with their immigration issues.
 You can Ask Henry a question at [email protected] or submit a video question by sending a link to one of our channels.
 For legal assistance, email or call for an appointment: 407-897-8870.
 Our first consultation is complimentary.